shane-kercheval/sik-llm-eval/README.md

   seed: 42
 ```

 The following yaml file (found in `examples/evals/simple_example.yaml`) defines an Eval.
-Here, the goal is to have the LLM create a function that generates the Fibonacci sequence, and then have the LLM generate assertion statements that the function.
+For this Eval, the goal is to have the LLM create a function that generates the Fibonacci sequence, and subsequentally generate assertion statements that test the function.
 Each prompt is associated with multiple checks that are ran against the corresponding responses from the LLM.

 ```yaml
 metadata: